Tsunami014/4SeasonsAway/README.md

 Built using the ASM6 compiler.

-## "I just want to run the code"
+# "I just want to run the code"
+1. Download repo however
 1. Run `build.bat` or `./buildLinux` (double click in file explorer or run in terminal, I don't care)
 2. Ensure it created a file `code.nes`
-3. Run an NES emulator (such as the provided `nester.exe`) and select Open ROM and select the `code.nes`
+3. Run said file in an NES emulator (such as the provided `nester.exe`)
+    - In the provided nester emulator, select Open ROM and select the `code.nes` to run it.
+Also, there is a 'double size' option in the 'Options' menu if you want :)
 4. Play!

 ## Editing/Running